 Annual Symposium

 The Symposium each spring invites all Senior College members and members of the public to a full day of talks and discussion on large topics of current interest and concern.
-Now in its 20th year, this event is held in person at the Faculty Club and is also made available for online participation.
-Speakers bring both academic expertise and professional experience, providing a range of perspectives on huge themes such as Life and Death, Challenges Facing the City, and What Have We Learned from the Pandemic.
+Now in its 21st year, this event is held in person at the Faculty Club and is also made available for online participation.
+Speakers bring both academic expertise and professional experience, providing a range of perspectives on huge themes such as Life and Death, What Have We Learned from the Pandemic, and Adapting to Climate Change.
 The Q&A sessions after each presentation are always lively and engaging.

 All day (9am-4pm) at U of T Faculty Club, 41 Willcocks or by Zoom